ajaay2612/drone-esign-submission/README.md

    - Configure OAuth and generate integration keys
    - Create clickwrap agreements and workflows
    - Generate RSA key pair and save private key
+   - Configure DocuSign Connect to point to `[YOUR_DOMAIN]/webhook`
+     - This endpoint receives DocuSign status updates

+7. **Admin Setup**
+   - After creating your first user, access the database
+   - Update the user's `isSuperUser` field to `true`.
+   - This grants administrative privileges required for app management

 ## Production Deployment